nurbujang/pands-problem-sheet/README.md

 # pands-problem-sheet
 Problem sheet for Programming and Scripting

-## ***WEEK 1 TASK: helloworld.py***
+## **WEEK 1 TASK: helloworld.py**

 ### Task 1 Description:
-1. To create a python program that displays Hello World! when it is run then add, commit and push it into the pands-problem-sheet repository.
+*1. To create a python program that displays Hello World! when it is run then add, commit and push it into the pands-problem-sheet repository*
-2. To create a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment)
-3. To make entries in README using markdown.
+*2. To create a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment)* *3.
+To make entries in README using markdown*

 ### Method:
 1. Using VS Code, pands folder was created under the computer directory.